TP logo

 with our limbs curled

-like something sunlit in the sunless
+like something sunlit in the sunless bed,

-bed, like water in a bay,
+like water in a bay,

-like yellow leaves and bark,
+yellow leaves on bark,

-or water where the golden grey
+or like the water where golden-grey

-and green lichen
+and green lichen diagram the sun,

-diagram the sun, clouds of green
+clouds of green

 and grey stone in their conjugations.